BLOG / How to Gamify Education: Tips and Tricks for Motivating Students

 4: Ramped Challenges

-Allied to leveling up is the design of a gamified course itself.
+Allied to leveling up is the design of a gamified education platform itself.
 It doesn’t make sense to front-load the complex learning since this can often dissuade students from struggling with the topic.
 Instead, a well-designed course takes lessons from video game design.

 Video games begin with relatively simple levels, so players can get used to the rules and challenges they will face throughout their gameplay.
 After initially easy levels, the game dynamics gradually get harder, requiring greater concentration and encouraging skills development.